-See how much compensation you may be able to recover by filling out our free personal injury calculator.
+If you were harmed by a dangerous product in Pleasant Hill, MO, learn how much your claim may be worth by filling out our free personal injury calculator.

 100 Chesterfield Business Pkwy

 Below are some useful links and FAQS from your Burger Law defective products injury lawyer in Pleasant Hill, MO:

 - U.S. Department of Transportation Motor Vehicle Recall List

 - What to Do if You're Injured by a Dangerous Product?